Digital Creative Blog Articles

 Next Level Movie Film Scans

-In short, this machine is more gentle to your precioius film than any other film transfer device - which is why we bought it.
+In short, this machine is more gentle to your precioius film than any other film transfer device.

 Because there is no gate, we can uniquely expand the field of view to capture ALL of the image on the film.
 Most Regular 8 and Super 8 cameras recorded an image area beyond what you see when you project it with a standard projector, or when it’s captured in a 4:3 format.
 We can capture in 16:9 HD format and see a lot of picture that’s normally cropped off.
 Below is a raw frame from Regular 8mm footage in 16:9.
 The 4:3 crop is indicated by the yellow dashed line.
 When finished we'll apply a little crop to hide the sprocket hole, yielding a much more pleasant look on a widescreen TV.

-As with all of Advent Digitizing transfers, you get an MP4 video file of each reel that can be played on your favorite media player or TV, or uploaded to your favorite video sharing service.
+As with all of Advent Digitizing transfers, you get an MP4 video file of each reel that can be played on your favorite media player or TV, which you can also upload to your favorite video sharing service.
 And we can provide you with the source files if you would like to edit in the future or be prepared for the next modern codec.
 The source files are HUGE, and now we have AVI, MOV or individual JPEG image options.
-The only extra cost for the source files is for the extra storage required - but even that can be free if you supply your own drive.
+The only extra cost for the source files is for the extra storage required.

 When you’re ready for the next level of 8mm, Super 8 mm or 16mm home movie film transfers, Advent Digitizing is the place to go.